xelatihy/yocto-gl/docs/yocto_gl.md

     uint64_t seed = 0);
 ~~~

 Samples a set of points over a triangle mesh uniformly.
-The rng function
-takes the point index and returns vec3f numbers uniform directibuted in
-[0,1]^3. unorm and texcoord are optional.
+Returns pos, norm
+and tecoord of the sampled points.

 ### Example shapes